On relevance of modified gravities

-There is one unique equation of AP (non-Lagrangian, with the unique $D$) which solutions are free of arising singularities.
-The formal integrability test \cite{pommaret} can be extended to the cases of degeneration of either co-frame matrix, $h^a{}_\mu$ (co-singularities), or contra-variant frame (or density of some weight), serving as a local and covariant test for singularities.
-This test singles out the next equation (and $D$=5 \cite{tc}; $\eta_{ab}=\mbox{diag}(-1,1,\ldots,1)$, then $h=\det h^a{}_\mu=\sqrt{-g}$):
+There is one unique equation of AP (non-Lagrangian, with a unique $D$) which solutions are free of arising singularities.
+The formal integrability (compatibility) test \cite{pommaret} can be extended to the cases of degeneration of either co-frame matrix, $h^a{}_\mu$ (co-singularities), or contra-variant frame (or frame density of some weight), serving as the local and covariant test for singularities.
+This test singles out the next equation (and $D\,{=}\,5$ \cite{on}; $\eta_{ab}\,{=}\,\mbox{diag}(-1,1,\ldots,1)$, then $h\,{=}\,\det h^a_{\ \mu}\,{=}\,\sqrt{-g}$):

 here \qquad \qquad \qquad $ L_{a\mu \nu }=L_{a[\mu \nu]}= \Lambda_{a\mu \nu }-S_{a\mu \nu }-\fr23 h_{a[\mu }\Phi_{\nu]},$